akshaynarvate/Gymapp/README.md

+# Fitness Prediction Application :-
+Based on the the inputs age, height, weight, finding the health status via BMI value.

 # Gymapp
-Building Gym app with Machine learning
+Building Gym app with Machine learning and deploying it.

+# Model :-
+After using Logistic regression, SVM, XGBoost and Random forest, We found Random forest gave the best accuracy.

+# Random forest - 83 % Accuracy

 # Demo